There are eight types of visas and permits that provide several travel and immigration options to Canada.

 There are two types of short-term work permits:

-One that is valid for up to 15 consecutive days once every six months One that is valid for up to 30 consecutive days once every year.
-Exemptions are available to highly skilled workers under skill type 0 or skill level A.
+• Exemptions are available to highly skilled workers under skill type 0 or skill level A.

-Skill Type 0 comprises managerial positions.
-Skill Level A covers professional occupations that require an undergraduate or post-graduate qualification.
-Applicants must still get an entry visa or electronic travel authorisation, if applicable.
+• Skill Level A covers professional occupations that require an undergraduate or post-graduate qualification.

 Applicants need a work permit if they are not exempt from short-term work and are entering Canada for long-term work purposes.